Home Health Taking Antibiotics Safely

 Anytime antibiotics are used, they may cause resistance.
 But misusing antibiotics can make bacteria resistant faster.

 Antibiotic resistance can occur anytime antibiotics are used.
-That’s why it’s important not to use antibiotics if you don’t need them.
-If your doctor determines that you do not have an infection that needs antibiotics, you should not insist that you receive an antibiotic.
-Too many antibiotics are being misused and prescribed when they are not needed.
-The CDC estimates that about 47 million antibiotics are prescribed for infections, like the cold and flu, that do not need these drugs.
+That’s why it’s important to use antibiotics only when necessary.
+If your doctor determines that you do not have an infection that needs antibiotics, consider other solutions provided by your medical team.
+The CDC estimates that about 47 million antibiotics are prescribed for infections, like the cold and flu, and that these drugs do not need to be taken.

-Another way you can help prevent the threat of antibiotic resistance is to make sure you take antibiotics as directed for the full length of treatment to kill all organisms.
-You should not save antibiotics for use at a later time and you should never share antibiotics with someone else.
+Another way you can help prevent the threat of antibiotic resistance is to take antibiotics as directed for the full length of treatment to kill all organisms.
+Dispose of expired antibiotics and ensure you are the sole recipient of your prescription.

 Pharmacist advises customer on prescription